Why is the Noise Figure (NF) measurement of a Combiner 3dB higher than the expected value?

 Solution for Cascaded Noise Figure (C_NF)

 The default setting for the "TYPE" of the cascaded noise figure measurement is "Ideal, Circuit and Channel".
 This can cause the noise figure through a branched path; a splitter and combiner to be higher than expected.
-Changing the "TYPE" to "Operating Point, Circuit and Channel" usually gives the desired results.
+Changing the "TYPE" to "Operating Point, Circuit and Channel" gives the desired results.